-These are the Company's third interim condensed consolidated financial statements prepared in accordance with IAS 34.
+These are the Company's first interim condensed consolidated financial statements prepared in accordance with IAS 34 and IFRS using accounting policies consistent with IFRS.
 The accounting policies have been selected to be consistent with IFRS as is expected to be effective on December 31, 2011, the Company's first annual IFRS reporting date.
 These interim condensed consolidated financial statements do not include all of the information required for full annual financial statements.
 Previously, the Company prepared its interim and annual consolidated financial statements in accordance with Canadian Generally Accepted Accounting Principles ("GAAP").

-These interim condensed consolidated financial statements have been authorized for release by the Company's Board of Directors on November 23, 2011.
+These interim condensed consolidated financial statements have been authorized for release by the Company's Board of Directors on June 28, 2011.